-Operate the brakes firmly but smoothly.
+Operated the brakes firmly but smoothly.
 Keep your distance.

 Be careful on wet and slippery roads.
-Use small and smooth throttle openings, particularly when cornering.

 INSPECTION AND MAINTENANCE

 It is the responsibility of the owner/rider to ensure the motorcycle is maintained and kept in a good and safe condition and serviced according to the Service Schedule.
 Record the services in your Warranty and Service Booklet.
 Please note that the service schedule is set by either time or distance travelled, whichever comes first.
 The schedule allows for normal usage, but if abnormal conditions are encountered such as dusty or very wet conditions, hard usage or extreme land form conditions, the service schedule should be more frequent.
 Ask advice from your dealer.